getsolus/help-center-docs/docs/packaging/submitting-a-pull-request.md

 Run `git status` one last time to make sure your branch is clean.
 If it is, open the link, double check everything, and create the pull request!

-## Amending a New Pull Request
+## Amending a Pull Request

 There may be times you need to make minor changes after submitting the pull request.
 For instance, you see something that needs correcting.
-You may update your pull request with a new commit and push, as with any other change.
-We recommend keeping this to a minimum after submitting your PR so that reviewers aren't working with old information.
+To do this, you will need to amend your commit.

+1. Make your changes
+2. Stage your changes: `git add .`
+3. Amend the commit: `git commit --amend`
+4. Push the amended commit: `git push --force`

+The web interface on GitHub will automatically update with the latest changes.

 :::note

-Previously, with Phabricator, we required amending your commit.
-This is no longer necessary and is not recommended.
+We want amended commits because of the way our tooling works.
+It expects that there is only one Git commit per package change.

 :::